memenzel/memenzel.github.io/content/home/slider.md

   cta_url = "project/cmip5"

 [[item]]
-  title = "Tropical Expansion Metrics" content = "How should we define tropical width?" align = "center"
+  title = "Connections between the Lower Stratosphere and Tropospheric Circulation" content = "How does tropical tropospheric circulation impact the lower stratosphere and vice versa?" align = "center"

   overlay_color = "#333"  # An HTML color value.